rhit-netsos/netsec-public/docs/guides/tmux.md

    default, the new pane will appear _on the right of_ your current pane.

 2. Vertically: This will split your current pane into two _vertically_.
-By default, the new pane will appear _on the left of_ your current pane.
+By default, the new pane will appear _below_ your current pane.

 Go ahead and give it a try within your `my_first_session` session.
 Here are the key combinations to do: